mjordan/islandora_workbench_larkm_scripts/README.md

 ## Using this approach with ARK managers other than larkm

 The only script that interacts with larkm is `larkm_populate_larkm.py`, and that interaction is limited to using larkm's REST interface to persist the ARKs.
-It should be possible to adapt this pattern to other ARK managers with REST interfaces, such as UT Scarborough's [ARKs Service](https://github.com/digitalutsc/arks-service/wiki).
+Adapting this pattern for use with other ARK managers with REST interfaces, such as UT Scarborough's [ARKs Service](https://github.com/digitalutsc/arks-service/wiki), will likely only modifying the `larkm_populate_larkm.py` script to issue the required HTTP requests.

 ## License